SafeKeys/awesome-monero/README.md

 - [XMRig Proxy](https://github.com/xmrig/xmrig-proxy) - Stratum proxy with Web interface, support for several backup pools, and more.
 - [Docker-XMRig](https://github.com/metal3d/docker-xmrig) - Xmrig containeried to mine monero cryptocurrency
 - [MoneroOS](https://github.com/4rkal/MoneroOS) - Plug and play monero mining archuseriso config
 - [XMRig for Android](https://github.com/XMRig-for-Android/xmrig-for-android) - ⛏ Mine Monero from your android device

+## Mining Pools

+- [MoneroOcean](https://moneroocean.stream) - Getting started is easy and this pool has a large and friendly community that are happy to help you.
+- [unMineable](https://unmineable.com) - All you need to get started is your PC and a XMR address!.

 ## Decentralized Exchanges